 Not investing is surprisingly risky.
 While most people don’t think about it, your money becomes less valuable every day because of inflation.
 Typically, interest earned in bank savings accounts doesn’t keep up with inflation either.
 So years from now, maybe after you retire, the prices on the things you buy start to outpace the cash you have to pay for them.
 Investing involves a lot of daily ups and downs, but a sound investing plan provides the best opportunity for your money to keep up with inflation.

-Your best move is…doing nothing.
-The market drops from time to time – it’s unavoidable.
+Your best move may be …doing nothing.
+The market drops from time to time: It’s unavoidable.
 But that doesn’t change your long-term financial goals, and it doesn’t change the plan you have to achieve them.
 Historically, the market has recovered from every single daily drop and bear market.
-So if you’re investing for the long term, why sell when prices are temporarily low, and be out of the market when the recovery comes?
+So if you’re investing for the long term, why sell when prices are temporarily low and be out of the market when the recovery comes?

 Whenever you’re feeling concerned, it helps to review your portfolio with a few questions in mind.
 Are you still on track for your goals?
 Does your portfolio make sense to you?
 Are you taking the appropriate amount of risk?
 If you’re going to make changes to your portfolio, do it because of your goals, not because of what the market is doing.